rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 This vulnerability assumes the existence of a **_hybrid_ LTQP query engine** that primarily traverses links, but can exploit database-oriented interfaces such as SPARQL endpoints if they are detected in favour of a range of documents.
-<span class="comment" data-author="RV">I'm missing a possible pre-requisite here of being authenticated; it is referred to later but not mentioned here.
-Would also make the comparison to the next easier (which has a session as a prerequisite).</span>
+Furthermore, we assume a range of documents that require authentication, as their contents are not accessible to everyone.
 Query engines typically decompose queries into smaller sub-queries, and join these intermediate results together afterwards.
-In the case of a hybrid LTQP engine, intermediate results that are obtained from the traversal process could be joined with data from a discovered SPARQL endpoint.
+In the case of a hybrid LTQP engine, intermediate results that are obtained from the traversal process from non-public documents could be joined with data from a discovered SPARQL endpoint.
 An attacker could therefore set up an interface that acts as a SPARQL endpoint, but is in fact a **malicious interface that intercepts intermediate results** from LTQP engines.